Region-Adaptive Sampling for Diffusion Transformers: Experiments

 \subsection{Ablation Study}

-\textbf{Token Drop Scheduling.} As shown in Table \ref{tab:ablation_combined} (a), we evaluate the scheduling configurations introduced in Section \ref{sec.method}, including sampling ratio scheduling, selection of cached tokens, and the insertion of dense steps during the selective sampling period to reset accumulated errors, using 10 timesteps with an average sampling ratio of 12.5\% on Stable Diffusion 3.
-The results indicate that each of these techniques contributes to the overall quality of \ourmethod{}.
+\textbf{Token Drop Scheduling.} As reported in Table~\ref{tab:ablation_combined}(a), we evaluate the impact of the scheduling strategies introduced in Section~\ref{sec.method}, including (1) dynamic sampling-ratio scheduling, (2) selective caching of dropped tokens, and (3) insertion of dense steps to reset accumulated errors.
+All experiments are conducted on Stable Diffusion~3 using 10 timesteps and an average sampling ratio of 12.5\%.
+Results show that each component contributes positively to image quality, with the combination providing the best overall balance between efficiency and fidelity.

-\textbf{Key and Value Caching.} As shown in Table \ref{tab:ablation_combined} (b), caching keys and values from the previous step is crucial, especially when generating high-quality images with more timesteps.
-While dropping the keys and values of non-activated tokens during attention can improve throughput, it significantly affects the attention scores of activated tokens.
-A token's low ranking in the model output does not necessarily mean it has no contribution to the attention scores of other tokens.
+\textbf{Key–Value Caching.} As shown in Table~\ref{tab:ablation_combined}(b), reusing keys and values from the previous timestep is critical for maintaining generation quality, particularly when using longer sampling schedules.
+While discarding the keys and values of inactive tokens slightly improves throughput, it substantially distorts the attention distribution of active tokens.
+Importantly, a low ranking in our region metric does not imply negligible influence in the attention mechanism—demonstrating the necessity of caching to preserve cross-token contextual integrity.